SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Nestled firmly between two super-powerful LEDs, the Ring Floodlight Camera was the almost-perfect fixture to complement my outdoor decor.
 Ring also offers this model in a variety of finishes, including graphite and bronze, if you’re looking to get away from the more standard black or white design.

 Did You Know?
 Bright LED lights can serve as an effective crime deterrent.
-With this in mind, read about Ring’s most robust camera/light combo in my latest Ring Floodlight Cam review.
+With this in mind, read about Ring’s most robust camera/light combo in our latest Ring Floodlight Cam review.

 It’s important to note, though, that Ring is not the only company to make a floodlight camera.
 When it hit shelves in early 2020, the Arlo Floodlight Camera became a solid contender, but Arlo is battery-powered, while Ring’s floodlight camera is wired.

-For my home, however, Ring’s hardwired setup worked best.
+For our home, however, Ring’s hardwired setup worked best.
 It was the perfect opportunity to replace an old light fixture that was a little past its prime, with a shiny new floodlight-camera-in-one.

 Installing the Ring Floodlight Cam